tsackton/taelgar/Gazetteer/Greater Sembara/Tyrwingha/Ruthin.md

 A moderately sized market town on about a half day's walk east of the [[Trellyn]].
 There is a temple to the Wyrdling here.
 ### Notable Residents
 * [[Eirian]], a trans woman and acolyte of the Wyrdling.
 She is known in the region for her gender-affirming herbalist care and is a skilled teacher

+%% There is significant color in the "unlinked" backlinks %%